 Thank you for your interest in AET Discretionary Grants SME Stabilisation Fund.
-Please note: Expressions of Interest for our 2019 grants program has now closed.
-You can register your interest for our 2020 funding program by completing the expression of interest form below and we will alert you when the funding program reopens in early 2020.
-We encourage to you consider our funding strategy and guidelines before completing and submitting the outline of your project.
+You can register your interest for our 2022 funding program by completing the expression of interest form below.
+If your organisation’s expression of interest is shortlisted to progress through to a grant application, we will alert you in early 2022.
+We encourage you to consider our funding strategy and guidelines before completing and submitting the outline of your project.

 Our charitable grants committee oversees the discretionary grants program.
 The Committee includes AET and IOOF employees, as well as an independent philanthropy expert.This committee meets quarterly to:

-More information on our approach to funding and insights from our FY19 portfolio of funding partners can be sourced here.
+More information on our approach to funding and insights from our funding partners can be sourced here.

 Our discretionary grants committee works with The Australian Centre for Social Innovation to help guide our approach to grant making and evaluation.
 Every three years we revisit our Theory of Change and grant making strategy.
 We continually test the assumptions we make about our approach to philanthropy in the spirit of fostering trust and learning more about the challenges and opportunities that our not-for-profit partners and the sector faces.